Avalanche Canada’s Online Avalanche Tutorial: Avy Savvy

-These documents are used in our Level 1 courses, and may be useful to students after they’ve completed a course.
+These documents are used in our Rec 1 courses and may be useful to students after they’ve completed a course.

-These documents are used in our Level 2 courses, is recommended to read them prior the class.
+These documents are used in our Rec 2 courses, are recommended to read them prior to the class.

 The following titles are suggested for AAS students interested in broadening their avalanche knowledge.
 All titles listed here are available for sale at the AAS office.
 Asterisks denote required (*) and recommended (**) reading for AAS courses.

 The Alaska Factor, Joe Stock.
 AAS Instructor (and Southcentral Alaska’s only fully-certified IFMGA mountain guide) brings you the best of backcountry skiing in Southcentral Alaska.